Ladies and gentlemen, a serious sociological question.

 The they is not some conspiracy.

-It was it's it's just the culture.
+It was, it's just the culture.

-You had to work a long time to prove you were worth being invested in.
+You had to work a long time to prove you were worth being invested in, a large salary being the investment, earning a lot of being paid a lot of money.

 They've come out big deals, lucrative deals on Wall Street and a couple other places.

-So the expectation game has changed, is my point, and there's not a whole lot of patience to sit around and work and work and work and slave away and slave away and have it finally pay off when you hit 40.
+And there's not a whole lot of patience to sit around and work and work and work and slave away and slave away and have it finally pay off when you hit 40, just to use a round number.

 That's a part of our culture that is vanishing.